At UniTeller, we’re proud to facilitate remittance payments for families around the world.

 Remittances help achieve the United Nations’ Sustainable Development Goals (SDGs) in a number of ways, including:

-• Providing Meals: As for their most basic virtue, remittances help provide shelter and put food on the table for families around the world.
+- Providing Meals: As for their most basic virtue, remittances help provide shelter and put food on the table for families around the world.

-In fact, roughly 75 percent of all remittances are used primarily to pay for meals and cover housing costs.
+In fact, roughly 75 percent of all remittances are used primarily to pay for meals and cover housing costs. - Boosting Savings: While remittances attend to essential daily needs, they can also promote long-term financial savings.

-In Sub-Saharan Africa, for example, a 10 percent increase in remittances saw direct increases in savings by 7 percent.
+In Sub-Saharan Africa, for example, a 10 percent increase in remittances saw direct increases in savings by 7 percent. - Enhancing Healthcare: Remittances help families increase their healthcare budgets, which are often entirely neglected in low-and-middle-income countries.

 In Mexico, for example, households that receive remittances show a 44% increase in spending on medical care.

-• Affirming Education: Remittances also play a major role in keeping children enrolled in school.
+As one journalist aptly asked in the International Migration Review, “Is an ounce of remittance worth a pound of health?”
+That certainly seems to be the case. - Affirming Education: Remittances also play a major role in keeping children enrolled in school.
 In fact, new research shows that money sent by loved ones overseas keeps 3.5 million children in school worldwide.

-More specifically, countries like El Salvador, Sri Lanka, and Nepal have reported that remittances significantly lower school dropout rates
+More specifically, countries like El Salvador, Sri Lanka, and Nepal have reported that remittances significantly lower school dropout rates.

 It’s no wonder that the United Nations declared remittances as “the most important source of external finance for least developed countries, and in some cases, a key driver of economic growth.”